-11. PARK & OPEN SPACE ACQUISITION
+10. PARK & OPEN SPACE ACQUISITION

-11.1 Acquire additional parklands necessary to adequately serve the City's current and future population based on adopted service levels.
+- 10.1 Acquire additional parklands necessary to adequately serve the City's current and future population based on adopted service levels. - 10.2 Plan for the location of parks in the proximity of underserved neighborhood and/or high-density developments.

-- 4.11.1 Provide parkland to a service standard of 3.5 acres per 1,000 persons. - 4.11.2 Create a comprehensive Parkland Capital Project Plan using a equitable, sustainable, and community-led process. - 4.11.3 Provide equitable park distribution and prioritize park acquisition within a 1/2-mile (approximately 10 to 15-minute walk) of every household. - 4.11.4 Acquire and develop a balanced mix of parklands of parks, trails, open space and special use. - 4.11.5 Pursue acquisition of park-adjacent parcels to provide for needed parking expansion or valuable natural area/open space conservation. - 4.11.6 Evaluate opportunities to acquire lands declared surplus by other public agencies for park and recreation use. - 4.11.7 Proactively seek parklands identified within this Plan, in both developed and undeveloped areas, to secure suitable locations for new parks to serve future residents.
-Evaluate acquisition opportunities based on criteria such as improvement to existing level of service, connectivity, preservation and scenic or recreational opportunities for residents. - 4.11.8 Continue acquisition of open space properties in the Swamp Creek and Scriber Creek watersheds.
+ΑΟΤΙΟΝ ACTIONS 4.10.1 Provide core parks to a service standard of 3.5 acres per 1,000 persons.
+4.10.2 Provide equitable park distribution and prioritize park acquisition in under-served areas where households are more than 1⁄2-mile from a developed park.
+4.10.3 Prioritize park acquisition in areas of the city facing population growth, and residential and commercial development.
+4.10.4 Pursue acquisition of park-adjacent parcels to provide for needed parking expansion or valuable natural area/open space conservation.
+4.10.5 Evaluate opportunities to acquire lands declared surplus by other public agencies for park and recreation use.
+4.10.6 Proactively seek parklands identified within this Plan, in both developed and undeveloped areas, to secure suitable locations for new parks to serve future residents.
+Evaluate acquisition opportunities based on criteria such as improvement to existing level of service, connectivity, preservation and scenic or recreational opportunities for residents.
+4.10.7 Continue acquisition of open space properties in the Swamp Creek and Scriber Creek watersheds.
+4.10.8 Identify, acquire and preserve historically significant properties.